What a year of travel it’s been! Seven countries, three continents, and eight American states.

 I could have spent the entire weekend eating pierogis and stew from a bread bowl, but hopefully I’ll be back in Poland in the future and visit other cities like Warsaw.

-7. A date with Harry Styles in Amsterdam, the Netherlands
+7. A Date with Harry Styles in Amsterdam, the Netherlands

 Himself booked a trip to Amsterdam for my birthday along with concert tickets to see Harry Styles.
 To say I was overjoyed would be an understatement.